m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 <details>
 <summary>
   At my university, I learned/learning the foundations of software engineering.
-Also I've learned the basics of C++, Java, Python and R.
+Also, I've learned the basics of C++, Java, Python, and R.
 </summary>

 After graduating from high school, I could've started working for a company but I always wanted to be a software engineer/game developer so I decided to start studying for a college exam by taking a serious time.